djalbat/easy/README.md

 ## Other shared methods

-- `getPosition` returns an instance of the `Position` class with the `top` and `left` position of the element relative to the offset parent.
+- `getPosition` returns an instance of the `Position` class.
-- `getBounds` returns an instance of the `Bounds` class with the `top`, `left`, `bottom` and `right` bounds of the element relative to the document.
+- `getBounds` returns an instance of the `Bounds` class.
-- `on` abstracts away from jQuery functionality except that it accepts a third, optional argument for the namespace
+- `on` takes a third, optional argument for the namespace
-- `off` abstracts away from jQuery functionality except that it accepts a second, optional argument for the namespace
+- `off` takes a second, optional argument for the namespace
 - `onClick` takes a handler which is invoked every time the left or middle mouse button is clicked.
 - `onDoubleClick` takes a handler which is invoked every time the left mouse button is double clicked.
-- `onMouseXXX` each abstracts away from jQuery functionality except that it calls the handler with `mouseTop`, `mouseLeft` and `mouseButton` rather than the event object.
+- `onMouseXXX` calls the handler with `mouseTop`, `mouseLeft` and `mouseButton` arguments
-- `offMouseXXX` each abstracts away from jQuery functionality.
-A namespace can be passed as an optional argument.
+- `offMouseXXX` takes an optional namespace argument.
 - `findElements` returns an array containing all the descendant elements, taking an optional selector
 - `childElements` returns an array containing all the immediate descendant elements, taking an optional selector
 - `parentElement` returns the immediate ascendant element or null, taking an optional selector